Comparing simulations of ionisation triggered star formation and observations in RCW 120: Results

+In this subsection we discuss the results of the SPH simulations.
 In Figure \ref{Figure 2}, we show the initial and final column density distributions for the simulations.
 Note that {\it Run 2} has the broader density PDF, and hence the more pronounced density contrasts in the initial conditions.
-Both setups develop an HII region with a diameter of $\sim 5 \;{\rm pc}$.
-We compare the two simulations at the time when a total mass of $\sim 500 \;{\rm M}_\odot$ has been converted into stars, which is $t_{_{\rm END}}=0.98$ Myr for {\it Run 1} and $t_{_{\rm END}}=0.68$ Myr for {\it Run 2}. \footnote{Both runs could be followed further, but become extremely time-consuming and slow once the dense shell is collapsing in many places.} The black dots in the evolved HII regions mark sinks, i.e. protostars.
+Both setups develop an H{\sc ii} region with a diameter of $\sim 5\,{\rm pc}$.
+We compare the two simulations at the time when a total mass of $\sim 500\,{\rm M}_\odot$ has been converted into stars, which is $t_{_{\rm END}}=0.98\,{\rm Myr}$ for {\it Run 1} and $t_{_{\rm END}}=0.68\,{\rm Myr}$ for {\it Run 2}. \footnote{Both runs could be followed further, but become extremely time-consuming and slow once the dense shell is collapsing in many places.} The black dots in the evolved H{\sc ii} regions mark sinks, i.e. protostars.
 At $t_{_{\rm END}}$ there are 79 sinks in {\it Run 1} and 38 sinks in {\it Run 2}.
 We stress that the simulations are highly dynamical.
 New protostars are constantly formed and existing protostars continue to accrete at different rates.

 In Figure \ref{Figure 3}, we plot the mass accretion rate onto each protostar as a function of its mass.
-The accretion rates of protostars that have essentially stopped accreting are arbitrarily set to $\dot{\rm M}_{_{\rm MIN}}=10^{-10} \;{\rm M}_\odot {\rm yr}^{-1}$.
-For all other sinks there is no clear correlation between sink mass and mass accretion rate, and we find a mean accretion rate of about $10^{-5} \;{\rm M}_\odot {\rm yr}^{-1}$ in both simulations. {\it Run 2} forms more massive stars than {\it Run 1}.
+The masses range from $\sim\!{\rm M}_\odot$ to $\sim\!40\,{\rm M}_\odot$.
+The accretion rates of protostars that have essentially stopped accreting are arbitrarily set to $\dot{\rm M}_{_{\rm MIN}}=10^{-10}\,{\rm M}_\odot\,{\rm yr}^{-1}$; most of these are from {\it Run 1}.
+For all other sinks there is no clear correlation between sink mass and mass accretion rate, and the mean accretion rate is $\sim 10^{-5}\,{\rm M}_\odot\,{\rm yr}^{-1}$ in both {\it Runs}. {\it Run 2} forms more massive stars than {\it Run 1}, and has a clutch of eight massive and rapidly accreting protostars at $t_{_{\rm END}}$.